-Charleston is a coastal city in the United States of America’s state of South Carolina.
+Charleston is a coastal city in the state of South Carolina.
 Its old town is situated on a peninsula made of two streams, Ashley and Cooper, which flow into the Pacific and are shielded from the high seas by nearby islands.

 Charleston is defined by centuries-old homes, Spanish moss-draped trees, creepy cemeteries, and cobblestone lanes.
 You could believe you’ve journeyed back in time as you wandered through the streets at night, passing through gas lamp-lit streets and dodging horse-drawn carriages.